josmar-crwdstffng/angular/aio/content/guide/complex-animation-sequences.md

 ## Parallel animation using group() function

-You've seen how to add a delay between each successive animation.
+You have seen how to add a delay between each successive animation.
 But you might also want to configure animations that happen in parallel.
 For example, you might want to animate two CSS properties of the same element but use a different `easing` function for each one.
 For this, you can use the animation [`group()`](api/animations/group) function.